 6. The route taken by the protagonist is marked in green and, generally, goes clockwise around Iceland as indicated.

-In the event, a map wasn’t published with the first edition, though a location map drawn by the illustrator and author David Yeadon, was included in the American editions of the novel.
+In the event, a map wasn’t published with the first edition, though a location map drawn by the illustrator and author David Yeadon, was included in the American edition of the novel and the Danish edition of the novel also included a map of Iceland.

 The map Bagley sent to his editor was a 2nd revised edition of the ‘Shell Ísland vegakort / Iceland touring’ road map published in 1964, and was most likely acquired by the author for his 1969 research trip to the country.
 During that period three fuel companies provided Icelandic road maps as marketing material: Esso; BP; and Shell, the latter being licensed by the Icelandic company Skeljungur HF.